KannonZenetism/zenetism-field-physics/structural-physics/SP06-structural-space-orientation-paradox.md

 Thus, even beyond embodiment, motion presupposes relational structure without implying material spatiality.

 Structural space is therefore pre-polar with respect to centropy and entropy,
-serving as the invariant relational condition through which both orientations become distinguishable.
+serving as the invariant relational condition through which both orientations become distinguishable
+and traversable.

 ---